What are headings?

 The heading is the title of your writing; just like the cover of a book, it should be attractive to the reader.
 Brainstorm and think of 4 to 5 eye-catching titles and choose the best one.
 Remember that the heading should reflect what the site visitor will encounter when reading the entire content.
 This will ensure that there are no conflicts with the user’s intent and the bounce rate.

-What’s the difference between <H1> and <title> tag?
+What’s the difference between a title and H1 tag?

-Search engines show the Title tag in the SERPs.
+Search engines show the title tag in the SERPs.
 It is the blue headline you click to enter a page.
-The H1 tag, however, is the HTML element that appears in the top, inside the body text of the web page.
+The H1 tag, however, is the HTML element that appears at the top, inside the body text of the web page.
 Of course, these two are going to look alike if they are not the same as they must indicate the main subject of the page.

 That said, in Google’s eyes, it is perfectly fine for them to be the same, and you will not be penalized.